Reds vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- Based on this game's moneyline, the Reds' implied win probability is 54.5%.
+- The Reds have an implied victory probability of 37.7% according to the moneyline set by oddsmakers for this matchup.

-- Cincinnati has played in 13 games with over/under set, and have combined with opponents to go over the total eight times (8-4-1).
+- So far this season, Cincinnati and its opponents have hit the over in nine of its 14 games with a total.

-- The Reds have not had a spread set for a game this season.
+- The Reds have yet play a game with a spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.